ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C04_Using_Types.md

 Here, `scores` is declared to be a list of integers.
 The annotation `List[int]` tells us and the type checker that every element of `scores` should be an `int`.
 If somewhere else in the code we mistakenly append a string to `scores`, a type checker would complain.
-The benefit is clear: by reading the annotation, we know exactly what `scores` contains, and we get early warnings if we misuse it.
+The benefit is clear: by reading the annotation, we know what `scores` contains, and we get early warnings if we misuse it.

 ### `Tuple`s